irchelp/irchelp.github.io/irchelp/security/privacy.md

 Identification by IP address is heavily relied upon to curb abuse, and most networks are extremely intolerant of any unsanctioned means of masking IP addresses, or of anyone providing connections which are deemed to be too "disposable" to support proper accountability, such as use of the Tor network (although, some networks may make exception for users once they have registered).

+### Masking

+Many networks automatically "mask" part of a user's host or IP address to provide a basic level of privacy.
+When this is in place, barring any unforeseen "leakage" from bugs in the IRCD software, the hostname or IP address displayed masks enough information to prevent identifying an individual subscriber.

+IRC Operators on such networks will have access to the unmasked addresses for combating abuse, but individual, unprivileged users will not.

 ### Cloaks